National Liberation Front of Tripura: Location

 The group has been banned from the Indian government since the Unlawful Activities Act of 1967.
 Therefore, the group operates from its headquarters in Khagrachari, a district in Bangladesh around 45 km from Simanapur.
 The National Liberation Front of Tripura has the ability to utilize this 856 km of the border that is unfenced and susceptible to invasion.

 Attacks

-The National Liberation Front of Tripura has conducted 81 attacks on various locations in South Asia and specifically in Tripura.
+The National Liberation Front of Tripura had conducted 81 attacks on various locations in South Asia and specifically in Tripura.
 Of these 81 attacks, handguns and firearms have been the most common weapon.

-During the period 1992–2001 total of 764 civilians and 184 members of the security forces were killed in NLFT attacks, which also demanded lives of 124 members of the organization.
+Between 1992–2001, a total of 764 civilians and 184 security forces personnel were killed in NLFT attacks, 124 members of the organization were killed in these attacks.
 Later, during the period 2005–2015, NLFT has been responsible for 317 incidents in which 28 security forces and 62 civilians lost their lives.

 Objectives/Ideologies

-A common ideology within the NLFT is Tripuri Nationalism.
+A common ideology within the NLFT was Tripuri Nationalism.
 This has two components: a Tripura state that is for only the native citizens, and the Bengalis that inhabit Tripura have no political rights or power.
 Among the leadership and followers of the NLFT, there are a few common objectives that come to the surface when doing analysis on this group.